-How do I copy email messages from one account to another?
+How do I copy email (or export/import) messages from one account to another?

 We’re occasionally asked how to copy email messages from one mailbox to another mailbox, perhaps with different servers involved.